 Native American Artist-in-Residence Program

-The Minnesota Historical Society (MNHS) serves as a steward for thousands of material culture items and photographs, as well as thousands of records related to Native American communities of the region.
 The Native American Initiatives (NAI) Department at MNHS supports access to these materials.
-Our responsibility is to ensure Native interests are reflected in public spaces, exhibitions, programming, and historic sites.
+Our responsibility as an institution is to ensure Native interests are reflected in public spaces, exhibitions, programming, and historic sites.
 Most importantly, we engage with Native people and nations throughout the state, ensuring Native voices, stories, and histories are addressed in MNHS’s work.
 We strive to strengthen our relationships with Native communities.
 Community” is not limited to federally recognized tribal reservation communities, but also includes urban communities.
-To learn more about NAI click here

 Artist-in-Residence